sprillo/sprillo.github.io/README.md

 ## About

-I am a second year PhD student in the department of Electrical Engineering and Computer Science at UC Berkeley, advised by [Yun S. Song](http://people.eecs.berkeley.edu/~yss/) and [Nir Yosef](https://niryosef.wordpress.com/group/).
+I am a third year PhD student in the department of Electrical Engineering and Computer Science at UC Berkeley, advised by [Yun S. Song](http://people.eecs.berkeley.edu/~yss/) and [Nir Yosef](https://niryosef.wordpress.com/group/).
 I am broadly interested in Machine Learning and Computational Biology.

 ## Publications